Pmhdz/tickets-react/README.md

 # Welcome to Pick It Ticket App
-This project is kind of a ticketmaster clone and closely similar to E-Commerce store.
+Original idea was to make a e com but it is way too much work I changed my mind in the beginning of the project.
+This project is called Pick It Tickets.
+This a app where a user is allow to create a tickets, view, update, delete.

 ## Technology used
-Html, Css, React, Express, JavaScript, Stripe and Postman
+Html, Css, React, Express, JavaScript,and Postman

 ## Wireframe
 https://imgur.com/a/BVTTxAt